CreoDAMO/REPAR/replit.md

 - **Legal Compliance**: FRE 901 evidence standards for all records

 ## System Architecture

-The Aequitas Protocol consists of a React, Vite, and Tailwind CSS frontend, and a backend powered by Aequitas Zone, a Cosmos SDK Layer-1 blockchain.
+The Aequitas Protocol comprises a React, Vite, and Tailwind CSS frontend, and a backend powered by Aequitas Zone, a Cosmos SDK Layer-1 blockchain.

 ### UI/UX Decisions
 The frontend provides a comprehensive user interface including: